waynegraham/registry.clir.org/_projects/2017-images-in-dialog-digitizing-the-voices-of-photograp.md

 ---
 layout: project
-title: "Images in Dialog: Digitizing the Voices of Photography Collection"
+title: Images in Dialog: Digitizing the Voices of Photography Collection
 ---